This page summarizes the chlorine cycle, a portion of which I studied my Ph.D. research using comparative genomics.

 Evidence for the broad presence of chlorite from genomes and metagneomes

-A chlorite-degrading enzyme called chlorite dismutase (Cld) is one of several bacterial genes known to respond to reactive chlorine stress but the only used to degrade chlorite specifically.
+A chlorite-degrading enzyme called chlorite dismutase (Cld) is one of several bacterial genes known to respond to reactive chlorine stress.
+It is only used to degrade chlorite.
 Unlike hypochlorous acid, chlorite is not known to be common, and the prevalence of this specific enzyme in hundreds of bacteria has left scientists perplexed.

 I approached the problem from a comparative genomics perspective.
 A search identified Cld in far more genomes and metagenomes than are expected based on the enzyme’s only known role, in perchlorate and chlorate reduction.
 Various taxa had Cld, and horizontal gene transfer across geologic time to the present was apparent from its phylogeny.
 Cld was linked with numerous genes that have plausible roles in the biology of oxidized chlorine: perchlorate and chlorate reductases, oxidative stress repair, transporters, signaling proteins, and more.
 The result is the most comprehensive analysis of genes involved in reactive chlorine stress yet identified.
 The comparative genomics of Cld also suggested sources of chlorite include co-metabolic reduction (i.e. perchlorate reduction by a nitrate reduction pathway) and possibly the oxidation of chlorine, which has not been seen before naturally.

 The most exciting new discoveries in microbiology will involve both experimentation and mining large sets of genomes and metagenomes.
-Using this approach, my research has identified new enzymes and interactions that participate in converting oxidized chlorine to chloride, and an unexpectedly large influence of chlorite in microbial systems.
-These findings provide a clearer picture of how microorganisms drive the chlorine cycle and will support research in fundamental and applied environmental microbiology.
+Using this approach, my research has identified new enzymes and interactions that participate in converting oxidized chlorine to chloride, and an unexpectedly large influence of oxidized chlorine species in nature.
+These findings provide a clearer picture of how microorganisms participate in the biogeochemical chlorine cycle and will support research in fundamental and applied environmental microbiology.
 Research that defines the mechanisms of chlorine oxidation and further understands responses to reactive chlorine species would be more helpful for understanding the biological importance of chlorine amid the other elements the life encounters.